wso2-attic/ballerina-integrator/docs/content/src/learn/guides/database-integrations/mongo-db-transactions/insert-mongodb/README.md

 Link to download Ballerina integrator.

 ## Implementation
-The Ballerina project should create for the integration use case explained above.
+The Ballerina project is created for the integration use case explained above.
 Please follow the steps given below.
-You can learn about the Ballerina project and module by following the [guide](../../../../develop/using-modules/).
+You can learn about the Ballerina project and module by following the [documentation on creating a project and using modules](../../../../develop/using-modules/).

-1. Create a project
+1. Create a project.
 ```bash
 $ ballerina new insert_data
 ```
 Navigate to the insert_data directory.

-2. Add a module
+2. Add a module.
 ```bash
 $ ballerina add import_csv
 ```